DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 **Instrument** refers to the instrument selected in the programmable speaker GUI. **Component** refers a Music Machine part like the Arpeggiator.

 ## <a name="quick-setup"></a>Quick setup
-- in Factorio, switch to editor mode by entering /editor in the console
+1. In Factorio, switch to editor mode by entering /editor in the console
-- import and place the Clock blueprint and the Score manager blueprint in your game
+2. Import and place both Clock and Score manager blueprints in your game
-- import and place any component base blueprint you want to try
+3. Import and place at least one other component blueprint
-- connect the Clock and the Score manager to the components inputs, with red wire and green wire respectively.
+4. Connect Clock and Score manager to the components inputs, with red wire and green wire respectively
-- manually set programs in the Score manager, see
+5. Manually set programs in the Score manager, see (reference needed here)

 ## <a name="components"></a>Components